 Audio devotion by Dr. Jordan Chua

-Our building has become an iconic presence in Wicker Park and many people want to learn more about its history.
+Our church building has become an iconic presence in Wicker Park and many people want to learn more about its history.
 As people of faith, the art and architecture are more than beautiful, they also hold significance for our faith and deepen our spirituality.
 Click here to take a spiritual tour of our building and its architecture.

 It’s hard for us to be physically separated–you can’t tell us about your life and our pastoral team can’t easily determine pastoral care needs.
-So, don’t be shy in reaching out to Pastor Jason and Vicar Paisley for a spiritual chat.
+So, don’t be shy in reaching out to Pastor Jason and Vicar Bethany for a spiritual chat.
 They are available for conversation via Zoom meetings (using audio and/or video).

 If you’re feeling stressed, worried, or fearful, they’re here to provide spiritual support as we work to make sense of our new reality.
 While vicar and pastor are not therapists (but they highly recommend that you have one!), they can help you explore how your faith connects with your daily life in this newness.

-As a congregation, we have agreed to “respond to human need, work for justice and peace, care for the sick and the suffering, and participate responsibly in society” (Constitution C4.03.f.)
+As a church, we have agreed to “respond to human need, work for justice and peace, care for the sick and the suffering, and participate responsibly in society” (Constitution C4.03.f.)
 As such, we will continue to respond to those in need in the midst of this pandemic.
 Click here to learn more about how you can support or be supported during this time.

 At this time, the Congregation Council has decided to offer paid sick leave as needed along with paid time off for our staff who cannot work because of mandatory closings issued by the Council or the government.
-However, this issue of providing financial support and justly engaging with our employees is dependent on our generous donors and members.
+However, this issue of providing financial support and justly engaging with our church employees is dependent on our generous donors and members.
 During this time of digital engagement, we invite you to continue to donate regularly to our “general operating” to ensure that we can make this a reality.